IanWold/PlanningPoker/README.md

 # Architecture

-The client is a Blazor SPA, the server is ASP and they communicate exclusively over SignalR (websockets).
+The client is a Blazor WASM SPA, the server is ASP and they communicate exclusively over SignalR (websockets).
 The server uses Redis as a backplane for SignalR and to store active sessions - this allows the server to scale horizontally.

 The deployed isntance is hosted on Railway, which hosts the server in Docker.